Kpate372/wireshark_presentation/wireshark.md

 Most people's DNS queries remain unencrypted while flowing over the internet.
 The broadcast property of *Wi-Fi* and unencrypted nature of *DNS* allows hackers to get access over the network behaviour and can easily track different users browsing different websites by tracking the sent packages from *WireShark*.
 The application of some filters to the packages allows hackers to look for interesting observations in *DNS* packages.
 In the following, an example is explained in more detail.

 The hacker can look for all *DNS* requests in the respective network by pressing the *shark button* in the top left corner of *WireShark*.
-As explained in above tutorial, after the victim logged in to *way2sms.com* the hacker can apply filter *dns* to get all the *DNS* requests in the selected network.
-These requests are capable of handling different functions such as to look up an *IP* address of host name and look up a host name from an *IP* address.
+As explained in above tutorial, after the victim logged in to *way2sms.com* the hacker can apply the *dns* filter to get all the *DNS* requests in the selected network.
+These requests are capable of handling different functions such as looking up an *IP* address of host name and looking up a host name from an *IP* address.
 The following images shows some *DNS* packets and *DNS* query.

 ![imagecantbefound](https://github.com/sbleh/wireshark_presentation/blob/master/DNSpackets.JPG?raw=true)

 ![imagecantbefound](https://github.com/sbleh/wireshark_presentation/blob/master/DNSQuery.JPG?raw=true)

 Given all the remaining packets, the hacker can easily track the *IP* address of users and can also track the behaviour of users over a period of time.
-For example, filtering for the victims *IP address* and for all *DNS* packets will give the network behaviour for a particular *IP* address.
+For example, filtering for the victims *IP address* and for all *DNS* packets will show the network behaviour for a particular *IP* address.

 ```
 ip.addr == 192.222.0.20 and dns
 ```

 In the above tutorial, after getting the credentails of user the hacker can redirect victim to a fake log in form by manipulating the victim DNS record.

 To mitigate the effects of DNS exploitation, most web services have started using *HTTPS* combined with a security mechanism called *HTTP Strict Transport Security (HSTS)*.
-It is honored by all modern browsers and it prevents protocol downgrade attacks and cookie hijacking and instructs browsers to always access a website over encrypted connections (HTTPS).
+It is supported by all modern browsers and it prevents protocol downgrade attacks and cookie hijacking and instructs browsers to always access a website over encrypted connections (HTTPS).
 For more information on *HSTS* (see on [link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security)).